Guy Prendergast (British Army officer): Military career

 After the outbreak of World War II, Prendergast received a commission with the British Army's Royal Tank Regiment.
 Together with his explorer associates he was involved in the formation of the Long Range Desert Group (L.R.D.G.) under the command of Bagnold.
 On 1 August 1941 Prendergast was promoted lieutenant colonel, and was appointed as the Commanding Officer of the L.R.D.G., which he led between November 1941 and October 1943.

 It was thanks to Ultra and Prendergast and his L.R.D.G. that the Allies were able to hold on to Egypt in spite of heavy armoured reinforcements reaching Erwin Rommel’s Afrika Korps through Tunisia, including the much feared Panzer Mark IIIs and IVs.
 After viewing detailed intelligence reports prepared by an embedded L.R.D.G. detachment, Deputy Director of Middle East Intelligence, Major (later Brigadier) John Enoch Powell concluded that an outflanking movement through the Qattara Depression was highly unlikely, given the terrain and lack of supply infrastructure able to handle heavy matériel.

-After commanding the L.R.D.G., Prendergast went on to be Deputy Commander of Raiding Forces, and later Deputy Commander of the Special Air Service Brigade in 1944–1945, and subsequently Commander of the Free French SAS Regiments, with the rank of brigadier general.
-For his wartime service he was awarded the Distinguished Service Order in December 1942. and the Czechoslovakian Order of the White Lion III Class.
+After commanding the L.R.D.G., Prendergast went on to be Deputy Commander of Raiding Forces, and later Deputy Commander of the Special Air Service Brigade in 1944–1945, and subsequently Commander of the Free French SAS Regiments, with the rank of brigadier.
+For his wartime service he was awarded the Distinguished Service Order in December 1942, and the Czechoslovak Order of the White Lion III Class.

 Death

 He died on 6 October 1986 at the age of 81 years.
-His body was buried at Strathoich Cemetery, in Fort Augustus, Scotland.